ori-drs/pronto-distro/README.rst

   pronto_viewer
   lcm-logplayer-gui typical-lcmlog-2014-04-21-15-13-robot-part

+Some notes:

 * All the state estimation is done in se-fusion.
-It listens to messages published from the logplayer and produces POSE_BODY.
+It listens to messages published from the logplayer and produces POSE_BODY - the position and orientation.
 * pronto-viewer is a GUI showing the sensor data and the position of the robot.
 * Make sure that POSE_BODY and STATE_ESTIMATOR_STATE are disabled